Updated on March 23 after state officials announced appointments would be opened to all adults starting March 29.

 To register for the COVID-19 vaccine, you can visit the Dallas County Health and Human Services website here.

-Tarrant County Public Health is one of many providers who will distribute the vaccine in the county and it's setting up mega vaccine sites.
+Tarrant County Public Health is one of many providers who will distribute the vaccine in the county and it has mega vaccine sites at the Esports Stadium in Arlington and at Texas Health Resources.

-The website will help people schedule a clinic appointment.
-It won’t alert the person if a hospital, pharmacy or other provider has a vaccine available for the group.
+The county website won’t alert the person if a hospital, pharmacy or other provider has a vaccine available for the group.
 The alert is only for the Tarrant County Public Health.

 Go here for the website and to view the five steps to get both doses of the COVID-19 vaccine.